Skip to content

 Simply define the goals you want to reach, and perform an audit on your content considering specific metrics.

-Tools like Ahrefs or Screaming Frog are great to get details about backlinks (new, lost or broken) or your target keywords positions.
+Tools like Ahrefs or Screaming Frog are great to get details about backlinks (new, lost, or broken) or your target keywords’ positions.

 Simply paste your site’s URL, and begin to explore.

-You can also investigate competitors, and see what keywords they are using or which backlinks are pointing to their websites.
+You can also investigate competitors and see what keywords they are using or which backlinks are pointing to their websites.

-In Google Analytics, you can find relevant information about organic search traffic or engagement such as the average time spent on a single page, bounce rate or page views.
+In Google Analytics, you can find relevant information about organic search traffic or engagement, such as the average time spent on a single page, bounce rate, or page views.

 To do so, go to Behavior > Site Content > All Pages.

-Click on the tab “All Users”, and tick on the “Organic Traffic” box, then click on “apply” to see information about organic traffic.
+Click on the tab “All Users”, and tick the “Organic Traffic” box, then click on “apply” to see information about organic traffic.

 Leave the tab “All Users” selected if you want data coming from all segments, and traffic sources: social, paid, direct, referral, mobile, email…